With the reports of Ticks getting on dogs. it’s the first time in a while for Stella and I in The Woods. Namely Fridaywoods.

-The rich mix of greens and mostly yellows now have more tree trunk exposed and the cows are still in the field to our left.
+The rich mix of greens and mostly yellows now have more tree trunk exposed.
+The cows are still in the field to our left.
 The woods seem so different now that the logging seems to have finished.
-It certainly seems more open.
-But then there are a lot of conspiracy theories going on especially as it military land, and Middle Wick ranges have been sold off to deveĺopers.
+Certainly seems more open.
+But then there are a lot of conspiracy theories going on especially as it military land.
+Also Middle Wick ranges have been sold off to deveĺopers.

-Tree stumps are all I see for tens of metres and I cannot help but wonder at the habitats that have been destroyed and I still cannot help but wonder why.
+Tree stumps are all I see for tens of metres l.
+I cannot help but wonder at the habitats that have been destroyed.
+However I still cannot help but wonder why.

-Stella and I are turning onto Ramparts Lane now and the silence is burst by a lone bird that seems to be giving an alarm call to a threat, Stella, I assume.
+Turning onto Ramparts Lane now Stella and I notice the silence is burst by a lone bird that seems to be giving an alarm call to a threat, Stella, I assume.

-Dusk is fast approaching however visibility is still reasonably good but were I driving I’d have my headlights on.
-We are onto Ramparts lane properly now and there’s a smell of pine in the air, or I think it’s pine but definitely woody.
+Dusk is fast approaching however, visibility is still reasonably good but were I driving I’d have my headlights on.
+We are onto Ramparts lane properly now and there’s a smell of pine in the air.
+I think it’s pine but definitely woody.